onenonlykpro/IntelLinks/README.md

 # Atheneos
 Useful applications for intelligence methods and data analysis.
-This product is named after Athena, the Greek goddess of wisdom, law and justice, strategic warfare, mathematics, strength, strategy, crafts, and skill.
+Named after Athena, the Greek goddess of wisdom, strategy, and skill, this library is available for you to conduct your own intelligence and research.
 To run any of the applications, please follow the steps below.

 ### 1) Download RStudio
 Visit https://www.rstudio.com/products/rstudio/download/#download and download the RStudio installer for your preferred operating system.